astral-sh/ty/docs/reference/typing-faq.md

 This page answers some commonly asked questions about ty and Python's type system.

+## Why does ty report an error on my code?

+Check the [documentation](https://docs.astral.sh/ty/reference/rules/) for the specific error code you are seeing; it may explain the problem.

 ## What is the `Unknown` type and when does it appear?

 `Unknown` is ty's way of representing a type that could not be fully inferred.
 It behaves the same